-Percent in top tenth of high school graduating class Percent in top quarter of high school graduating class Percent in top half of high school graduating class Percent in bottom half of high school graduating class Percent in bottom quarter of high school graduating class Percent in bottom quarter of high school graduating class
+Percent in top tenth of high school graduating class

+Percent in top quarter of high school graduating class

+Percent in top half of high school graduating class

+Percent in bottom half of high school graduating class

+Percent in bottom quarter of high school graduating class

-Percent of total first-time, first-year (freshman) students who submitted high school class rank: 95.0
+Percent of total first-time, first-year (freshman) students who submitted high school class rank:

 C11.
-Percentage of all enrolled, degree-seeking, first-time, first point averages within each of the following ranges (using 4 from whom you collected high school GPA.
-Percent who had GPA of 3.0 and higher 43.9 Percent who had GPA between 2.0 and 2.99 Percent who had GPA between 1.0 and 1.99 Percent who had GPA below 1.0 0.0 C12.
-Average high school GPA of all degree-seeking, first-time $\underline{2.88}$ e, first-year (freshman) students who submitted GPA: Percent of total first-time, first-year (freshman) students who s submitted high school GPA: 97.8 Admission Policies C13.
-Application fee Does your institution have an application fee? ⊠ Yes □ No Amount of application fee: \$25.00 Can it be waived for applicants with financial need? ⊠ Yes □ No C14.
-Application closing date Does your institution have an application closing date?
-Application closing date (fall): 08/15 Priority date: ⊠ Yes □ No C15.
-Are first-time, first-year students accepted for terms other er than the fall? ⊠ Yes □ No C16.
-Notification to applicants of admission decision sent (fill in n one only) On a rolling basis beginning (date): 07/01 By (date): Other: C17.
-Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date: X Must reply by May 1 or within weeks if notified therea Other: fter C18.
-Deferred admission: Does your institution allow students to ☐ Yes ☐ No If yes, maximum period of postponement: postpone enrollment after admission?
-C19.
-Early admission of high school students: Does your institutime, first-year (freshman) students one year or more before his C20.
-Common Application: Will you accept the Common Application Secondary School Principals if submitted?
-If "yes," are supplemental forms required?
-Is your college a member of the Common Application Group? ✓ Yes✓ No✓ Yes✓ No
+Percentage of all enrolled, degree-seeking, first-time, first-year (freshman) students who had high school grade-point averages within each of the following ranges (using 4.0 scale).
+Report information only for those students from whom you collected high school GPA.

+Percent who had GPA of 3.0 and higher

+Percent who had GPA between 2.0 and 2.99

+Percent who had GPA between 1.0 and 1.99

+Percent who had GPA below 1.0

+C12.
+Average high school GPA of all degree-seeking, first-time, first-year (freshman) students who submitted GPA: 2.91

+Percent of total first-time, first-year (freshman) students who submitted high school GPA: 98.3% %

+Admission Policies

+C13.
+Application fee

+Does your institution have an application fee?
+Ves No

+Amount of application fee: \$25

+Can it be waived for applicants with financial need?
+Yes No

+C14.
+Application closing date

+Does your institution have an application closing date?
+Yes No

+Application closing date (fall): 8/15

+Priority date:

+C15.
+Are first-time, first-year students accepted for terms other than the fall?
+Yes

+C16.
+Notification to applicants of admission decision sent (fill in one only)

+On a rolling basis beginning (date): 7/1

+By (date):

+Other:

+C17.
+Reply policy for admitted applicants (fill in one only)

+Must reply by (date):

+No set date: X

+Must reply by May 1 or within weeks if notified thereafter

+Other:
-Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that perm be notified of an admission decision well in advance of the regular notification date and that ask attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? s students to commit to If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date Other early decision plan closing date Other early decision plan notification date For the Fall 2002 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an in advance of the regular notification date but do not have to commit to attending your college? admission decision well ☐ Yes No If "yes," please complete the following: Early action closing date Early action notification date
+C18.
+Deferred admission: Does your institution allow students to postpone enrollment after admission? ☐Yes ☑No If yes, maximum period of postponement: C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+Yes No C20.
+Common application: Will you accept the common application distributed by the National Association of Secondary School Principals if submitted?
+Yes No If "yes,"are supplemental forms required?
+Ves No Is your college a member of the Common Application Group?
+Early Decision and Early Action Plans C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?
+Yes No If "yes,"please complete the following: First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2004 entering class: Number of early decision applications received by your institution: Number of applicants admitted under early decision plan: Please provide significant details about your early decision plan: